ChunghwaMC/Luminol/docs/CONTRIBUTING_EN.md

 It's very easy to add patches by following the steps below:

-1. Modify the code of `luminol-api` and `luminol-server`
+1. Modify the code of `*-api` and `*-server`
 2. Add these changes to the local git repository (For example, `git add .`)
 3. Commit these changes using `git commit -m <Commit Message>` (PS: do not commit new-created files)
-4. Run Gradle's task `rebuildAllServerPatches` to convert your commits to a new patch
+4. Run Gradle's task `fixupPaperApiFilePatches` to generate newly created files to new patches (PS: do not commit again before you run this task)
-5. Run Gradle's task `fixupPaperApiFilePatches` to generate newly created files to new patches (PS: do not commit again before you run this task)
+5. Run Gradle's task `rebuildAllServerPatches` to convert your commits to a new patch
 6. Push your patches to your repository

 After pushing, you can open a PR to submit your patches.